The beginner’s guide to cake decorating like a professional

 Avoid cake-dropping disasters with this great-value lifter to easily move your cake from one surface to another.

-A free-standing mixer is essential for fuss-free baking – whether you’re after fast batters, smoother buttercreams or meringue that stands to attention.
+A stand mixer is essential for fuss-free baking – whether you’re after fast batters, smoother buttercreams or meringue that stands to attention.
 And, they don’t come much more stylish or reliable than a KitchenAid (available in a variety of colours).

 For perfect sponges try these easy-to-lift, loose-bottom tins in a variety of sizes that give an even rise all over.
 Here's our perfect Victoria sponge recipe to try.